rostock/CityJSONEditor/Readme.md

 # CityJSONEditor

 A Blender add-on to import, edit and export new instances of [CityJSON](http://cityjson.org)-encoded 3D city models.
-All buildings' levels of detail (LoD), attributes and semantic surfaces are stored and can be accesed via Blender's graphical interface.
+All buildings' levels of detail (LoD), attributes and semantic surfaces are stored and can be accessed via Blender's graphical interface.

 This Addon has is a fork of Konstantinos Mastorakis's Project `UP3DATE` which can be found [here](https://github.com/cityjson/Up3date).
 It was further developed and changed to serve the special purpose we had in mind for it.
 This purpose is to gain a tool for editing the 3D models of individual buildings for our 3D-City-Model, to add more detail and to manually texture buildings of special importance.